The World History Association’s 28th Annual Conference will be held in San Juan, Puerto Rico, on 27–29 June 2019.

 Tours & Events

 Below are the tours and events that will be offered before, during, and after the conference.
 To sign up for a tour or event please click here and go to online store on the left tab.
 Please note that tour registration is available only after you are a registered for the conference.
-With the exception of music night, all tours must be booked by April 20, 2019 (April 1 for Jamaica tours) and have limited capacity.
+With the exception of music night (available through June) & Jamaica (now full), all tours have been extended through May 3, 2019.

 Hurricane Recovery Projects – THIS TOUR FULL